Symptoms Of Anger Issues In A Girl And Mental Health Impacts

 Can someone with anger issues change?

-Yes, anger management issues can be addressed and managed in a number of ways.
-This includes self help books, online resources and therapy, where mental health professionals help individuals learn to deal with and control angry feelings so that they’re less likely to harm relationships or impact daily life.
+Yes, anger management issues can be addressed and managed in various ways.
+These include self-help books, online resources, and therapy, in which mental health professionals can help individuals learn to manage angry feelings so that they’re less likely to harm relationships or impact daily life.

 Can anger issues be cured?

-While anger management issues may not be “cured,” with professional help, an angry person can learn to manage their anger effectively, helping to prevent outbursts in the moment and improve their relationships with family members and friends.
+While anger management issues may not be “cured,” an angry person can learn to manage their anger effectively.
+This may prevent outbursts in the moment and improve relationships with family members and friends.

 How do I know that I have anger issues?